MyCryptoHQ/knowledge-base-content/general-knowledge/ethereum-blockchain/difference-between-wallet-types.md

 <hr />

 Whatever solution you are currently using or might end up using, no solution is perfect at the end of the day.
-While private keys or mnemonic phrases might be the easiest solution, as they are the simplest to create, your funds might get stolen if this sensitive information falls into the wrong hands.
+While private keys or Secret Recovery Phrase might be the easiest solution, as they are the simplest to create, your funds might get stolen if this sensitive information falls into the wrong hands.

 Even with hardware wallets, the solution we recommend most, whichever interface you might end up connecting your device to could potentially be compromised and send illegitimate transaction info to your hardware wallet in the hopes of you confirming it without double-checking the receiving address on the physical device itself.